mskf1383/pashmak/README.md

 14
 ```

-this example gets two numbers from user and shows sum of them
+This example gets two numbers from user and shows sum of them

-### read command line arguments
+### Read command line arguments
-to access command line arguments, you can use `$argv` variable.
+To access command line arguments, you can use `$argv` variable.

-look at this example:
+Look at this example:

 ```bash
 println $argv[1];
 ```

-we run above code:
+We run above code:

 ```bash
 pashmak mycode.pashm hello
 ```

-output:
+Output:

 ```
 hello
 ```

-actualy, `$argv` is a array where command line arguments is in that.
+Actualy, `$argv` is a array where command line arguments is in that.

 # Sections
-section is a system to make pointer to a part of code. this is useful to create loop, if and...
+Section is a system to make pointer to a part of code.
+This is useful to create loop, if and...

-look at this example:
+Look at this example:
 ```bash
 section my_loop;
     println 'hello world';
 goto my_loop;
 ```

-this code prints `hello world` non-stop
+This code prints `hello world` non-stop

-actually when my code starts, prints hello world and then `goto` commands directs program step to the `my_loop` section and it will repeat again and again.
+Actually when my code starts, prints hello world and then `goto` commands directs program step to the `my_loop` section and it will repeat again and again.

-###### NOTE: that TAB before `println 'hello world'...` line is not required. this is writen only to have beautiful code
+###### NOTE: That TAB before `println 'hello world'...` line is not required.
+This is writen only to have beautiful code

-look at this example:
+Look at this example:

 ```bash
 $i = 1;